E-commerce: conversions, rates and sales

 - Download something;

 There are other actions that can be considered conversions performed on a website, but this list should already give you an idea of what a conversion basically is.
-In short, a conversion is a measurable action that makes a potential customer a paying customer.

 What is "conversion rate"?